davidmcglashan/card-games/README.md

 # card-games
 A bunch of single player card games for playing in web browers.

+## v1.2.1
+* Suits show _under_ the card numbers on Streets & Alleys so they can be seen when cards are stacking to the left or right.

 ## v1.2
-* Added a new game: Streets & Alleys
+* Added a new game: Streets & Alleys.
-* Cards can stack to the left and right now
+* Cards can stack to the left and right now.

 ## v1.1.4
-* Animations in Accordion and Patience
+* Animations in Accordion and Patience.

 ## v1.1.3
 * Switched the hosting domain to cardgames.dvdmcglshn.net

 ## v1.1.2
 * Fixed a bug where Patience was reversing the deck twice after each re-deal.